Men’s Fashion Week A/W 2025: what to expect

 Which is to say that 2025 sees fashion in a state of flux: with all of these appointments and exits being announced in the latter half of 2024, the results of this new draft of designers – or indeed, the departures of others – yet to be revealed on the runway.
 And, while this leaves a note of uncertainty, it also sets the stage for an exciting season ahead, as fashion reshapes itself in what might be dramatic new ways – as ever, it is intriguing to see which of these appointments really catches fire with both critic and consumer.
 Watch this space.

-Men’s Fashion Week A/W 2025, which begins on 14 January 2025 in Florence for Pitti Uomo, and continues in Milan and Paris, will begin a new year in fashion and with it, clues to the shifts ahead.
-Here, everything we know so far about the upcoming fashion month.
+Men’s Fashion Week A/W 2025, which begins today (14 January 2025) in Florence for Pitti Uomo, and continues in Milan and Paris, will begin a new year in fashion and with it, clues to the shifts ahead.
+Here, everything to look out for over the month ahead.

 Pitti Uomo (14–16 January 2025)